-My master thesis deals with the influence of self-esteem level on the appraisal processes of control and power.
-In my project, I would like to identify how self-esteem and appraisal processes influence emotion responses (experiential, expressive and physiological) and what is their inter-relationship.
+My master thesis dealt with the influence of self-esteem level on the appraisal processes of control and power.
+In my project, we identified how self-esteem and appraisal processes influence emotion responses (experiential, expressive and physiological) and what is their inter-relationship.

 Giulia Franco, BSc